Jit- announcement icon

 Edited by Charlie Klein

-a diagram with the words attack surface management
+a purple background with the words what is attack surface management?

 The expansion of company assets has become a double-edged sword.
 As businesses expand and assets multiply rapidly, visibility into the organization's attack surface diminishes, allowing unknown threats to lurk undetected.
 Organizations have experienced a 133% year-over-year growth in cyber assets.
 Meanwhile, unresolved security vulnerabilities have increased by a staggering 589% in 2023.
 Asset expansion is necessary for business growth, and the alarming increase in cyber risk is an unavoidable consequence of this expansion.